jdersch/PERQemu/PERQemu/Readme-source.txt

       support up to 4 floppy drives; the PERQ only has the physical wiring to accommodate two drives (but only software support for a single drive);

-    - The PERQ<->Z80 FIFOs are a hardware channel used to send messages between the main CPU and the Z80.
-In the PERQ-1, these are simply latches; in the PERQ-2 these are actual FIFOs.
-Currently two classes (PERQtoZ80Fifo.cs and Z80toPERQFifo.cs) implement the unidirectional channels and their control registers;

     - The "TMS9914A" class emulates the TI GPIB controller chip and its interface to the Z80 I/O bus.
 See below for more;